kekse1/count.php/README.md

 BUT I've finally managed now the \<img\> drawing facilities (see below!), so you can also embed it now as simple `<img src="..?draw[...]">`! :D~

+### Readonly mode
+You can use the script regularily, but pass `?readonly`.
+That will only return/draw the current value without writing any files or cookies.
+The value is not changed then.
+So one can view it without access to the file system or the CLI mode.

+### OVERRIDE
+If(OVERRIDE === true), one can call the script's URL with `?override=(string)`, so neither regular `$_SERVER['HTTP_HOST']` nor `$_SERVER['SERVER_NAME']` are being used, but an arbitrary (but filtered) string (or just another host you define there).

+I don't really like it, but if you need this feature, just use it.
+Works great.

+Caution: the 'AUTO' setting is also overridden in this case, so it's not possible to always use any arbitrary parameter (also important for security).
+Thus, you first have to create a value file to the corresponding string!

 ### String filter
 All `$_SERVER` and `$_GET` are filtered to reach more security.